Answers to Frequently Asked Questions about ILLiad

 Why do I need a username and password to use ILLiad?

 Your username and password allows us to give you secure access to information about your interlibrary loan requests.
 Your username is your Eagle ID.
 Your password can be anything you like.
-We recommend that you follow good security practice and choose a password that is different from those you use to access other systems.
 No one but you will know your password, not even the library staff.
-The password you set is stored in an encrypted file.You may change your password and edit your personal information such as address, e-mail or phone number as needed.
+The password you set is stored in an encrypted file.
+You may change your password and edit your contact information as needed.

 Can I create a Shared Account?